-ID of the specific objective 1 Title of the specific objective Improving access to education for disadvantaged students at pre-tertiary level

-Results that the Member States seek to achieve with Union support In Croatia progress was made in the last decade with respect to the coverage of children by pre-school education, the number of kindergartens and programmes designed for preschool aged children was increased and certain efforts were made in order to adjust working hours of preschool institutions to parent needs.
+ID of the specific objective 1 Title of the specific objective Improving access to education for disadvantaged students at pre-tertiary level Results that the Member States seek to achieve with Union support In Croatia progress was made in the last decade with respect to the coverage of children by pre-school education, the number of kindergartens and programmes designed for preschool aged children was increased and certain efforts were made in order to adjust working hours of preschool programmes to parent needs.
 However, exceptionally large regional differences in the coverage of children by pre-school programmes and in the indicators of their quality still exist.
 The benchmark on early childhood education and care (ECEC) in the framework ET 2020, states that participation in preschool education programme should be at least 95% by 2020.
 In Croatia data from 2012 shows further improvement of pre-school children regarding their coverage in preschool institutions (full time programmes), especially in some local communities.
 The number of children was 156,541 (65%) which is still below EU (95%).
 The planned interventions are related to the subsidies of the cost of the involvement of children with a socio-economically disadvantaged background in pre-school education in accordance with the results of the analysis in the document related to poverty mapping.
 In order to increase participation rate of Roma children at the level of preschool education a targeted investment in a form of subsidizing cost of participation will be introduced.
-As a supplement to national measures, the planned interventions will focus on targeted support to Roma students at the preteriary level in the following fields: preschool activities and teaching of Croatian language for Roma children in early childhood, assistance aimed to facilitate higher inclusion of Roma children in after school activities at the level of primary education.
-Realization of national objectives, related to establishing an integrated system of support for children and students with disabilities aimed at improving their educational achievement is planned to be supported within this SO.
-Namely, the systematic introduction of assistants for students with disabilities to school settings.
-Assistant will be provided for students with disabilities that deserve the right to special education programme and special kind of support based on a Decision on the proper form of education from State Administration Offices responsible for education.
-Those students acquire the content of curriculum of the school they attend, but they have disabilities that impede functioning without the assistant's help.
-This form of support will be provided to the students with significant motor difficulties, significant difficulties in communication and social interactions, difficulties in intellectual functioning, sensory difficulties related to sight and hearing impairment and with behaviours that significantly disrupt their functioning and threaten their and/or other students' safety.
-The ESF will support development of systems for the education and training for students belonging to disadvantaged groups and secure more equal access to educational services aligned with functional abilities and developmental requirements of students belonging to disadvantaged groups.
+As a supplement to national measures, the planned interventions will focus on targeted support to Roma students at the pretertiary level in the following fields: preschool activities and teaching of Croatian language for Roma children in early childhood, assistance aimed to facilitate higher inclusion of Roma children in after school activities at the level of primary education.